recurly/pay-with-amazon/Readme.md

 #### ready.addressBook

-The address book widget has finished laoding and is now displayed on the page.
+The address book widget has finished loading and is now displayed on the page.

 **Emits:** Nothing.

 #### ready.wallet

-The wallet widget has finished laoding and is now displayed on the page.
+The wallet widget has finished loading and is now displayed on the page.

 **Emits:** Nothing.

 #### ready.consent

-The consent widget has finished laoding and is now displayed on the page.
+The consent widget has finished loading and is now displayed on the page.

 **Emits:** Nothing.